 This collection is organized into four groups according to the size and format of the documents: pamphlets; small broadsides; broadsides; and large broadsides.
 Within each group materials are arranged chronologically.

-A printed inventory of the collection is available in Special Collections.
+A printed inventory of the collection is available in Historical & Special Collections.

 Sixteenth-Century Continental European Books